Marker Logo

 Topics.
 This historical marker is listed in this topic list: Law Enforcement.
 A significant historical date for this entry is June 3, 1855.

 Location.
 30° 15.934′ N, 97° 43.633′ W. Marker is in Austin, Texas, in Travis County.
 It is in Central East Austin.
-Marker can be reached from the intersection of Navasota Street and East 8th Street, on the right when traveling north.
+It can be reached from the intersection of Navasota Street and East 8th Street, on the right when traveling north.
 The marker is in the Texas State Cemetery and is located in the Republic Hill Section, Section 2 (C2), Row: S, Number: 15.
 Touch for map.
 Marker is at or near this postal address: 909 Navasota Street, Austin TX 78702, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-James Loraine Dallas (a few steps from this marker); Thomas Pliney Plaster (a few steps from this marker); Robert Potter (a few steps from this marker); James Wales Jones (a few steps from this marker); Judge Abner S. Lipscomb
+At least 8 other markers are within walking distance of this marker: James Loraine Dallas (a few steps from this marker); Thomas Pliney Plaster (a few steps from this marker); Robert Potter (a few steps from this marker); James Wales Jones (a few steps from this marker); Judge Abner S. Lipscomb

 Paid Advertisement